Renting in Rotterdam

 Renting in Prins Alexander

-Prins Alexander is Rotterdam’s largest district (and the Netherlands’ largest!) with over 95,000 residents.
-The district is located in the east of the city and consists of various neighborhoods such as Ommoord, Nesselande, Zevenkamp, and Prinsenland.
-Nesselande is the newest neighborhood with modern housing around a recreational lake, ideal for water sports and beach activities.
+Prins Alexander is Rotterdam’s largest district with over 95,000 residents.
+The district is located in the east of the city and consists of various neighbourhoods such as Ommoord, Nesselande, Zevenkamp, and Prinsenland.
+Nesselande is the newest neighbourhood with modern housing around a recreational lake, ideal for water sports and beach activities.
 Ommoord has a 1970s feel but offers spacious homes and lots of greenery.
 Prins Alexander is excellently accessible via metro (lines A and B) and the A16.
 The district offers excellent value for money and is popular with families and starters.

 Suitable for: Families, starters, commuters, water sports enthusiasts